ngoet/markdowndocs/README.md

 ```

 ## Contributor guidelines
 Suggestions for improvements are appreciated.
-Please open an issue if you find anything is broken, or if you'd like to improve `makdowndocs`.
+Please open an issue if you find anything is broken, or if you'd like to suggest changes.

 ## Code documentation
 [Code documentation](examples/code_documentation.md)